 1) (review from the previous article) Deep breathing throughout the day: slow full breaths during virtually all activities, especially in the quiet “in between” moments of the day (on the elevator, in traffic, before a meeting, etc.) This stimulates the Parasympathetic Nervous System (PNS), the “Relaxation Response.”

-3) Lowering SNS stimulation means: No TV.
-No action movies.
-No video games.
+3) Lowering SNS stimulation means: Exceedingly little TV.
+Very few action movies.
+Very few video games.
 No adrenaline-inducing thrills.
-In fact, spend the majority of your down time without electronic stimulation of any sort, not “plugged in.”
+In fact, spend the majority of your down time without electronic stimulation of any sort, without anything electronic in front of your eyes, not “plugged in.”

 4) Eight hours of sleep every single night.
-Nothing enables the encoding of new information into long-term memory more effective then REM sleep, and in an eight-hour period of sleep, your longest REM period is in the last 1.5 hour sleep cycle of the night.
+Nothing enables the encoding of new information into long-term memory more effectively than REM sleep, and in an eight-hour period of sleep, your longest REM period is in the last 1.5 hour sleep cycle of the night.

 5) Exercise daily.
 Make sure a thorough stretch of the whole body is included in your workout (that’s particularly easy if your daily workout happens to be yoga or a martial art form.)